yousefhamza/DecadeOfMovies/README.md

 - Will use Core Data to handle caching, searching and sorting the data
 - UI Tests were tested on iPhone 11 Pro Max
 - Non-view Source files are added to the test target to be able to test it without relying on the app, which will make tests faster and more predictable
+- Stateful list was some old code of mine to fix the recurring problem of states in table/collection views
 - API Key is kept in code for simplicity, but in production it should be pulled from a server for security
 - KingFisher is used to cache images both in memory and on disk